mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 (Section: content)
  - Title: `Mozilla Localization - Pontoon`
  - Header: `Update Your Email Preferences`
  - Body: `Thank you for contributing to localization at Mozilla.
-Please use the form below if you would like to stop receiving email updates related to localization at Mozilla.`
+Please use the form below if you would like to stop receiving email communications related to localization at Mozilla (excluding essential account related communications).`
  - Radio button (default selection): `Please unsubscribe me from all Mozilla localization emails.`
  - Radio button: `Please keep sending me emails from Mozilla localization.`
  - Button: `Submit`
- - Subtitle: `If you don’t want to unsubscribe or have clicked the link by mistake, you can close this page and we will not make any changes to your email preferences.`

  - On submit alert (Unsubscribe): `You've successfully unsubscribed.
 You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a> (make sure that you're logged in to access this page).`
  - On submit alert (Subscribe): `Thanks!
 You will continue to receive emails from Mozilla localization.
 You can update your preferences at any time from your <a href="https://pontoon.mozilla.org/settings/">settings</a> (make sure that you're logged in to access this page).`

 # Mockup
 *Note*: Mockups for illustrative purposes, not final design

 *Email opt-in consent*